Images for press:

 - Request .tiff, .raw, or .psd files.
 Generally avoid .jpg, .png, and .gif. files.
 Original .jpg straight from the camera usually does fine if it is not compressed too much.
 A very compressed .jpg results in artifacts.
 Try to get original image.
 Never edit and re-save jpg images, every time you do you are adding more artifacts.

-Image Size Rez min: 250dpi + at dimension(s) it will need to print
+- Image Size Rez min: 250dpi + at dimension(s) in inches/cm it will need to print.

-Typically used color profiles (check with your printer, some offer custom profiles for their presses):
+- Typically used color profiles (check with your printer, some offer custom profiles for their presses):

-Avoid using brightness/contrast … levels (or Curves) are far superior for adjusting contrast.
-They can also be used to adjust colors separately.
+- Avoid using Brightness/Contrast … Levels or Curves are far superior for adjusting contrast.
+They can also be used to adjust colors channels separately.

-The major issues with Newsprint involve the higher end of mid tones … simply making whiter whites and darker darks does not make it better.
+- The major issues with Newsprint involve the lower end of mid tones … simply making whiter whites and darker darks does not make it better.